kaiosilveira/stability-patterns/README.md

 ## Technical details

 All patterns are implemented with Typescript, using NodeJS and a thin layer of Express.
 Some sample projects for the patterns were forked from our public [nodejs-ts-express-template](https://github.com/unicornlauncher/nodejs-ts-express-template), which already implements some of the patterns being discussed, which is the case for the Handshaking Pattern, for instance.
 Unit tests were implemented using `jest` and the continuous integration pipeline is implemented using GitHub Actions.

+## Roadmap

+The roadmap for this project is publicly visible in the [Stability Patterns Roadmap](https://github.com/users/kaiosilveira/projects/4/views/1) project.
+Check it out if you're curious about what will be implemented in the near future and my ideas of examples.

 ## The stability patterns catalog